-GCE A LEVELS THE CURRENT SITUATION
+GCE A LEVELS

 Courses are linear, with examinations only at the end of the course in each of the subjects studied.
-SHSB will continue to offer AS exams at the end of Year 12; please note these do not contribute to final A Level grades.

-For this school, with its highly academic Sixth Form, prospective students will be reassured that following a course of four A level subjects to completion remains available, and is recommended for the most academically able.
+For this school, prospective students will be reassured that following a course of four A level subjects is available and is recommended for the most academically able.
+Students may opt to undertake three subjects if they feel it better suits their needs.